mwibrow/vlnm/docs/source/normalizers/quickstart.rst

-Again, a regular expression can be used instead of a list, but it is important to note that care should be taken to ensure the columns in the DataFrame are in the appropriate order.
+Again, a regular expression can be used instead of a list, but it is important to note that the column names for each formant will be sorted as case-sensitive strings after collecting all columns matching the regular expression.

 .. ipython::
     run: no